gmicros/unity_arduino_serial_comms_sample/README.md

 ## Testing

 For testing and troubleshooting the Arduino code it is useful use the Serial Monitor that comes with the Arduino IDE.

-The Arduino requires the framed message to actually do anything.
+The Arduino program requires the framed message to actually do anything.
 So try this string for testing:

 `$UNITY,0,100,6,*30`

 Otherwise you will get a response telling you what is wrong.

+Also the Unity "2d-clicker-game" is an example game that uses the library to send messages when a series of buttons are pressed.